DanielMelo46/assignment_1/README.md

 - **Character count (with and without spaces)**
 - **Average word length**
     - Perfom the specified operation : Total letters across all words ÷ word count
-- Most common word(s) and their frequency
+- **Most common word(s) and their frequency**
+Consider:
+    - Using a dictionary to match each word with its frequency.
+    - Using a dictionary comprehension to save lines of code by counting the number of occurrences per unique word (we'll use a set casting for this as well)